nerdoza/astro-sst-templates/templates/astro-assets/README.md

-# Astro site in SSR mode with SST Deployment with Assets support via Sharp
+# Astro site in SSR mode with SST Deployment with Assets support via a Sharp layer